 My state or territory is noncompliant.

-States or territories that have been granted an extension have until October 20, 2018, to update their procedures to meet the guidelines laid out in the Real ID Act.
-Travelers using identification issued by states that do not meet the October 2018 deadline will need to provide an acceptable second form of ID when boarding a domestic flight.
+Some states or territories have been granted an extension to update their procedures to meet the guidelines laid out in the Real ID Act.
+(Check here for those deadlines.)
+Travelers using identification issued by states that do not meet the extended deadline will need to provide an acceptable second form of ID when boarding a domestic flight.
 (The TSA’s website lists acceptable forms of identification here.)